Hmong music: History

-Hmong vocal songs
+Songs

-The Hmong people has used melodic poetry (kwv txhiaj/lug txaj) and traditional textiles/story cloths (paj ntaub) to pass down their history and culture to successive generations.
+The Hmong people have used melodic poetry (kwv txhiaj/lug txaj) and traditional textiles/story cloths (paj ntaub) to pass down their history and culture to successive generations.
 Contemporary Hmong songs are made up of poems using rhyme and clever word play or traditional songs.
 Skilled singers can gain great fame among the Hmong population across the world.
 Even though many Hmong people have left their homeland in China, their songs are still connected to the life they had there.

 There are several different types of vocal songs: kwv txhiaj (storytelling songs), zaj tshoob (engagement songs), ntau txhuv (wishing songs), laig dab (Invitation songs), hu plig (spirit Invocation songs), ua neeb (possession chant), qhua ke (farewell to the spirit songs), and nyiav (weeping songs).

 Kwv Txhiaj are performed mostly by Hmong couples and involve comparing aspects of one's lover to aspects of nature, or to tell a story or explain the details of a ritual.
 Types of kwv txhiaj include: